-- (1) Cash equivalents and money market funds held in the investment portfolio include amounts invested in accounts with depository institutions that are readily convertible to known amounts of cash.
+- (1) Cash equivalents and money market funds: Cash equivalents and money market funds held in the investment portfolio include amounts invested in accounts with depository institutions that are readily convertible to known amounts of cash.
 Total deposits maintained at these institutions at times exceed the amount insured by federal agencies and therefore, bear a risk of loss.
 The Foundation has not experienced such losses on these funds.
 The Foundation invests in these assets to maintain liquidity for spending needs.
 These investments are classified as Level 1.
-Valuations are based on quoted market prices. - (2) The Commonfund Multistrategy Equity Fund invests in a broad spectrum of equity strategies, most of which are traded on a national stock exchange.
-The Commonfund is however not publicly traded.
+Valuations are based on quoted market prices. - (2) U.S. government and agency bonds, corporate notes and bonds and government mortgage-backed securities: U.S. government and agency bonds, corporate notes and bonds and government mortgage-backed securities are valued using a discounted cash flow model and are classified within Level 2 of the fair value hierarchy. - (3) U.S. treasury bills obligations and certificates of deposit: U.S. treasury bills obligations and certificates of deposit are not quoted in an active market and are classified within Level 2 of the fair value hierarchy. - (4) The Commonfund: The Commonfund are multistrategy equity fund that invests in a broad spectrum of equity strategies, most of which are traded on a national stock exchange.
+The Commonfund however is not publicly traded.
 Fair value is based on the Commonfund's net asset value based on the practical expedient.
-The Foundation invests in the Commonfund to diversify their equity portfolio and gain exposure to the overall direction of global equity markets. - (3) Investments in special strategies are invested by USMF on behalf of UMBF in a unitized portfolio, which utilizes an array of different investment strategies.
+The Foundation invests in the Commonfund to diversify their equity portfolio and gain exposure to the overall direction of global equity markets. - (5) Investments in special strategies: Investment in special strategies are invested by USMF on behalf of UMBF in a unitized portfolio, which utilizes an array of different investment strategies.
 The Foundation invests in the unitized portfolio to benefit from economies of scale to gain access to the underlying investment strategies.
 The Foundation has a unitized ownership interest in this portfolio and does not have direct ownership of the underlying investments in the portfolio.
 The investment in special strategies-USMF is presented in Level 3 in the chart above as the portfolio does not trade in an active market, pricing inputs are unobservable and the portfolio is subject to certain redemption restrictions consistent with those of the underlying investments in the portfolio, as discussed below, and subject to the discretion of the management of USMF.
 The fair value of the special strategies-USMF investment has been estimated using the unit value per share of the portfolio based on unobservable inputs and relies on underlying general partners and investment managers for pricing information.
-The Foundation has no outstanding unfunded commitments to the USMF unitized portfolio at June 30, 2023 and 2022.
+The Foundation has no outstanding unfunded commitments to the USMF unitized portfolio at June 30, 2024 and 2023.

 Due to the limited availability of valuation data as of USMF's year-end, management utilizes the most recent NAV or ownership percentage which may be on a month to quarter lag.
 Management adjusts the net asset value or ownership percentage to be more representative of the year-end fair value by including capital contributions, and redemptions or returns of capital during the gap period.
 Management will also adjust for known performance adjustments for private investments that hold publicly traded securities.
-Performance adjustments ranged from (1.63)% to 6.08% for those investments on a lag.
+Performance adjustments ranged from 0.12% to 4.42% for those investments on a lag.
 No performance adjustments are made to private risk investments on a quarter lag given the unobservability of investment performance at the time of the report issuance.